Brenda Avadian, MA

 One person can make a big difference in people’s lives.

 To the world you may be one person,

 but to one person you are the world.

 Instead of saving for her own retirement, she donated her book sales proceeds, caregiver speeches, coaching and consultations, contributing Over One Million Dollars to caregiver and dementia organizations.
 An eternal optimist, she didn’t expect the economic downturn to turn into a crisis.
-Now, she has to shore up her own retirement!
+Now, she needs to prepare for her own retirement!

-Before caregiving, Brenda helped corporations develop better leaders and communicators.
+Before caregiving, Brenda helped strengthen leaders leaders and communicators for Corporate America.
 She also served as a college professor for nearly a decade.

-After setting a goal at age 33 to run her first marathon at age 50, she finished the Los Angeles Marathon in March 2011 – running 26.2 miles during one of LA’s worst storms.
+Setting a long-term goal at age 33 to run her first marathon at age 50, she finished the Los Angeles Marathon in March 2011 – running 26.2 miles during one of the worst storms in Los Angeles.
 It even hailed in Santa Monica!
-These days, she enjoys hiking on forest trails and mountain climbing.
-Click on the photo to view a series of short (15-30-second) YouTube clips of this climb.
+Today, she enjoys hiking in the wilderness and mountain climbing.
+Click on the photo to view a series of 15 t0 30-second YouTube clips of this climb.

-Brenda is a Diamond Author for EZineArticles.com and featured in the Expert Author Showcase.
+EZineArticles.com – Diamond Author and featured in the Expert Author Showcase.

 She is a member of the University of Wisconsin-Milwaukee Alumni Association and the UWM Chapman Society.